helloabunai/ScaleHD/src/docs/Definitions.rst

 Either Freebayes or GATK may detect variants in allele contigs which are not relevant to the literal alleles of any given sample.
 I.E., a sample with alleles 17_1_1_7_2 and 23_1_1_10_2 may have variants reported in a highly irrelevant contig, 40_1_1_5_2.
 SNPs are only reported within InstanceResults.csv if they are found within the appropriate contigs for that sample -- other 'irrelevant' variant reports are written to IrrelevantVariants.txt in the sample's specific output folder.
 An individual SNP will be reported in the format "{originalbase }->{mutated base}: @{base pair position in read}".
 E.G. "C->T: @36".

+Update: as of SHD 0.322, only freebayes is used.

 The significance levels are as follows:

  * N/A -- This means the flag contains discrete information and does not need to be interpreted in regards to genotyping quality.